 It is notable that the X1D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X does not feature such a mic input.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the G7X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the G7X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the G7X and the X1D have been discontinued, but can regularly be found used on eBay.
+The G7X was replaced by the Canon G7 X Mark II, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what conclusions can be drawn?
 Is the Canon G7 X better than the Hasselblad X1D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.